nimrodkingston/Stable-Matching-games-calculator/README.md

 ## Overview
 This is a python based application which is designed to find a stable matching for a bipartite matching problem similar to that of the stable marriage problem introduced by Gale and Shapley except payoffs are determined by matched players transferring utility between each other and both sides of the matching are allowed to propose transfer contracts.

-The application will allow the user to input a matching game problem and output a solution which will include the stable allocation, the transfer profiles which have been chosen by the algorithm, a confirmation of being stable within an epsilon approximate range and a visual representation of the stable solution as a bipartite graph.
+The application will allow the user to input a matching game problem and output a solution which will include the stable allocation, the transfer profiles which have been chosen by the algorithm, a confirmation of being stable within an ε-approximate range and a visual representation of the stable solution as a bipartite graph.
 ## Required Modules
 In order to run the application, the following python modules must be installed:
 - customtkinter